Contributors

 The program only applies to specific foreclosed properties owned by one of the institutions participating in the program including—Wells Fargo, HomeEq, CitiMortgage and Fannie Mae—who have agreed to price the properties at 12 percent below market value, the newspaper reports.

-Areas covered by the program include four California counties as well as a number of ZIP codes in Alameda, Contra Costa, Los Angeles and San Bernardino counties, according to The San Francisco Chronicle.
+as a number of ZIP codes in Alameda, Contra Costa, Los Angeles and San

 For more information on the program, visit www.calhfa.ca.gov.